Carbs and diabetes: What to know to stay healthy

 “Many of my patients come to me after starting on a keto diet, which is high in fat and has almost no carbs, because they thought it would help them manage their diabetes,” says Leah Kaufman, RD, a registered dietitian and certified diabetes care and education specialist.
 “But these diets can be dangerous, sometimes causing low blood sugars and putting the patient at risk for high cholesterol.”

 Also, it’s a myth that they hinder weight loss.
 “If you are trying to avoid carbs because you are worried that eating them will slow your weight loss, rest assured that restricting carbohydrates has not been shown to result in more weight loss in the long run,” says Goscilo.
-Ultimately, what drives weight loss is sticking to your points budget.
+Ultimately, what drives weight loss is sticking to your Points Budget.

-Tell me more about… diabetes and what to eat
+diabetes and what to eat

-• Breakfast: ½ cup (45g) rolled oats with 1 cup strawberries and ½ cup plain 99% fat-free Greek yoghurt, plus a coffee with 2 tbs unsweetened vanilla almond milk
+- Breakfast: ½ cup (45g) rolled oats with 1 cup strawberries and ½ cup plain 99% fat-free Greek yoghurt, plus a coffee with 2 tbs unsweetened vanilla almond milk